prettier/prettier/README.md

 ## Additional prettierX options

 - `--align-object-properties` (`alignObjectProperties: true`): Align colons in multiline object literals (not applied with any of the JSON parsers).
+- `--offset-ternary-expressions` (`offsetTernaryExpressions: true`): Indent and align ternary expression branches more consistently with "Standard JS" (similar to the corresponding eslint option).
 - `--space-before-function-paren` (`spaceBeforeFunctionParen: true`): Put a space before function parenthesis in all declarations (similar to the corresponding eslint option).
 (Default is to put a space before function parenthesis for untyped anonymous functions only.)
 - `--generator-star-spacing` (`generatorStarSpacing: true`): Put spaces around the star (`*`) in generator functions (before and after - similar to the corresponding eslint option).
 (Default is after only.)
 - `--yield-star-spacing` (`yieldStarSpacing: true`): Put spaces around the star (`*`) in `yield*` expressions (before and after - similar to the corresponding eslint option).
 (Default is after only.)
 - `--no-indent-chains` (`indentChains: false`): Disable indents at the start of chained calls.
-- `--no-align-ternary-lines` (`alignTernaryLines: false`): Disable default alignment of ternary expression lines, which may be in conflict with "Standard JS" formatting in certain nested ternary cases ... see [`docs/options.md`](docs/options.md).
 - `--break-before-else` (`breakBeforeElse: true`): Always add a line break before else.
 - <code>--import-formatting <auto&#124;oneline></code> (<code>importFormatting: "<auto&#124;oneline>"</code>): Formatting of import statements, may be `oneline` to avoid conflict with VSCode "Organize Imports" feature.
 - `--html-void-tags` (`htmlVoidTags: true`): Format void HTML elements as void tags.